dougyfresh208/ecom/README.md

 # E-commerce Back End Application

 ## Description
 This is a backend application for an ecommerce site.
-A mySQL database underpins the ability to store, create, and delete products and categories.
+A mySQL database underpins the ability to store, create, and delete products, categories, and tags.
 A video showing the insomnia interactions to MySql and route handling will be provided in the submission.

 ## Table of Contents
 - [Installation](#installation)